open-eid/open-eid.github.io/iis/index.md

 More information about the recommendations for the use of the TLS protocol can be found in the cryptographic algorithms life cycle reports ordered by RIA at <https://www.id.ee/en/article/cryptographic-algorithms-life-cycle-reports-2/>.

-In addition to disabling older TLS versions in IIS management console, we can disable `TLS 1.0` and `TLS 1.1` in registry keys by defining following values[^5]:
+In addition to disabling older TLS versions in the IIS management console, `TLS 1.0` and `TLS 1.1` can be disabled in registry keys by defining the following values[^5]:

 - `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\SecurityProviders\SCHANNEL\Protocols\`[^6]:
   - `TLS 1.0\Server`